This section explains briefly how to build and generate reports for a model built in

 Figure 8.

-MotionSolve is invoked in the background and
+MotionSolve is invoked and it displays the

-After MotionSolve is completed, close the windows
+After MotionSolve is completed, close the window

 and return to the MotionView interface.